openmsi/openmsipython/README.md

 The [readme file here](./openmsipython/pdv) explains programs used to upload specific portions of data in Lecroy Oscilloscope files and produce sheets of plots for PDV spall or velocity analyses.

-The [readme file here](./openmsipython/my_kafka) gives more details about options for configuration files used to define which kafka cluster(s) the programs interact with and how data are produced to/consumed from topics within them.
+The [readme file here](./openmsipython/my_kafka) explains how to enable message-layer encryption through [KafkaCrypto](https://github.com/tmcqueen-materials/kafkacrypto), and gives more details about options for configuration files used to define which kafka cluster(s) the programs interact with and how data are produced to/consumed from topics within them.

 The [readme file here](./openmsipython/services) details procedures for installing any available command-line program as a Windows Service and working with it.